 Perceptions of business

 Small business in Nigeria can take many different forms.
 Most of them share that they are essentially strategies to survive in an insecure environment.
 They are often also more informal when compared with western business culture.
 It relies considerably more on social interaction, implicit understanding and mutual leniency.
-But as western culture is increasingly finding its way in Nigerian society, notions of business are shifting as well.
-At the same time this presents new windows of opportunity that can be addressed accordingly.

 Motherhood & work

 Many young women in Nigeria are single mothers.
-It can be quite challenging to combine motherhood with educational activities and work.
+It can be quite challenging to combine motherhood with work.
 However, different from western culture work situations in Nigeria are often very hybrid, allowing for spontaneous and informal events to blend in.
-Consequently, daily life is more fluid and considerably more dependent on mutual support and collaboration – formally and informally.
-This difference in the sociocultural context must be appreciated since it also presents valuable assets that can be built on.

 Evolutionary context

 There is no such thing as a golden standard for how doing business.
 Where business in western culture depends more on softs skills, business in Nigeria can be considerably more no-nonsense, direct and aimed at closing the deal.
 As western ways of life are increasingly finding their way into Nigerian culture, perceptions and expectations are changing also.
-The evolutionary context must be taken into account because it not only creates new and different opportunities but also asks for different skills to capitalize them.